-- Two of the largest Franklina alatamaha in the world. [pdf]
+- Two of the largest Franklin trees (Franklinia alatamaha) in the world. [pdf]

-- The original North American introduction of Acer griseum (paperbark maple) from China. [pdf]
+- The original North American introduction of paperbark maple (Acer griseum) from China. [pdf]

 - One of the first hardy cedars of Lebanon (Cedrus libani), wild-collected from the Taurus Mountains in 1900. [pdf]

-- A century-old specimen of Chionanthus retusus, the Chinese fringe tree, which bears a profusion of snowy, white flowers from late May through mid June. [pdf]
+- A century-old specimen of Chinese fringe tree (Chionanthus retusus), which bears a profusion of snowy white flowers from late May through mid June. [pdf]

 The main entry for Chinese Path and the Explorers Garden is along Bussey Hill Road.
 Look for signs and the path entrance located next to a bench about an eighth of a mile from the top of Bussey Hill.
 Chinese Path is a horseshoe-shaped path within the Explorers Garden; the southern entry begins at the intersection of Oak Path and Beech Path.
 Explorers Garden also contains an open lawn with planting beds on its edges, accessible from Bussey Hill Road.
 The Garden lies about a thirty-five minute walk from the Arborway Gate and a ten minute walk from the Centre Street Gate.
 It is about twelve minutes from the South Street Gate and twenty minutes from the Bussey Street Gate when accessed via Beech Path.
 If driving, park in front of the Centre Street Gate, the South Street Gate, or along Bussey Street.